pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/main-route.md

 ### With RNG manipulation

 For this method, you should be familiar with RNG manipulation in Pokémon FireRed and LeafGreen.
-If not, you should either follow the other method ([Brute forcing at the Celadon Game Corner](#brute-forcing-at-the-celadon-game-corner)), or follow these guides for either [retail](https://retailrng.com/frlg/) or [emulator](https://www.pokemonrng.com/fire-red-and-leaf-green/).
+If not, you should either follow the other method ([Without RNG manipulation](#without-rng-manipulation)), or follow these guides for either [retail](https://retailrng.com/frlg/) or [emulator](https://www.pokemonrng.com/fire-red-and-leaf-green/).

 While you can target any encounter for the RNG manipulation, it is recommended (especially for retail) that you use either the Eevee at Celadon Mansion, or Scyther<sup>FR</sup>/Pinsir<sup>LG</sup> at the Celadon Game Corner (ideally the ones with high stats) as the target encounter for this RNG manipulation.
 As such further instructions will assume that you are targeting either of these encounters for the RNG manipulation (make deviations as needed if you are **not** targeting these encounters).